rule

 Text 25

-Submissive [religiously] do they ignorant to their real self-interest wander the path of disaster; for what reason would the intelligent [the vedic authority] cause them, entering the darkness, to engage further in that all? [see also 5.5: 17]
+Submissive [religiously] wander they unaware in regard of their real self-interest the path of disaster.
+Why would the intelligent [the vedic authority] lead those who enter the darkness further into sense engagement [see also 5.5: 17]?
+(Vedabase)

 Text 26

-Some, this way with a perverted intelligence not understanding the actual conclusion, speak in flowery statements of the material awards that the one who knows the Veda's indeed doesn't speak of [see also B.G.
+Some people, they who this way with a perverted intelligence do not understand the actual conclusion, speak in flowery statements of the material awards about which he who really knows the Vedas doesn't speak [see also B.G.
 2: 42-44].
+(Vedabase)

 Text 27

-The lusty, miserly and greedy ones think the flowers to be the ultimate truth; bewildered by the fire do they, suffocating from the smoke, not know their own place [of being an individual soul instead of being a body].
+The lusty, miserly and greedy ones take the flowers for the ultimate truth; bewildered by the fire do they, suffocating by the smoke, not know their position [of being an individual soul instead of being a body].
+(Vedabase)

 Text 28

-They, armed with their expressions, My dear, do not know Me who is seated within the heart and from whom this universe has risen - they, self-indulgent, are like persons with their eyes in the fog.
+They, armed with their expressions, My dear, do not know Me who is seated within the heart and from whom this universe has risen that is also Me - they, self-indulgent, are like people staring in fog.
+(Vedabase)

 Text 29-30

 They without understanding My confidential conclusion [see also 10.87 and B.G.
-9] are, when absorbed in the sensual, attached to the violence that may be, but certainly never is encouraged in the sacrificial prescriptions.
-Indeed taking pleasure in being violent with the animals that in the desire for their own happiness were slaughtered, are they in their worshiping the gods, the forefathers and the leading ghosts with rituals, mischievous people.
+9] are, being absorbed in the sensual, attached to the violence that may be [an itegral part of nature], but certainly never is encouraged for the sacrifices.
+In reality taking pleasure in being violent with the animals that in the desire for their own happiness were slaughtered, they are in their ritual worship of the gods, the forefathers and the leading ghosts, mischievous people.
+(Vedabase)

 Text 31

-That world unholy [upheld by them] equals a dream that sounding nice is about mundane achievements with which they, imagined in their hearts like a businessman, do give up the purpose [of realizing the soul].
+That unholy world [they uphold] can be compared to a dream that, sounding nice, is about mundane achievements with which they, imagined in their hearts like they were businessmen, have forsaken the actual purpose [of realizing the soul].
+(Vedabase)

 Text 32

-Not worshiping Me the proper way do they, established in the mode of passion, goodness or ignorance worship the gods and others headed by Indra who delight in that passion, goodness and ignorance [see also B.G.
+Established in the mode of passion, goodness or ignorance they worship the gods and others headed by Indra who likewise delight in passion, goodness and ignorance.
+But I am thus not worshiped the proper way [see also B.G.
 9: 23 and 10: 24 & 25].
+(Vedabase)

 Text 33-34